 - Eliminate simple carbohydrates and sugars.
 No processed foods and more fresh vegetables, fruits and no farmed fish.

 - Meditate twice a day. >>> See my Free Meditation Training here

 - Sleep 7-8 hours a night.
 Trouble sleeping?
 See my article, “Sleep Solutions for your Body Type.”

 - Fasting a minimum of 12 hours from supper to breakfast.

 - Exercise a minimum of 30 minutes 6 times a week. >>> Learn more here

 - Re-instate bio-identical hormone therapy if it has been discontinued.

-While I do not subscribe to all of these exact recommendations, like routine melatonin or hormone therapy, it is surprising how many of these recommendations match time-tested Ayurvedic principles that have been practiced for thousands of years.
+While I do not subscribe to all of these exact recommendations, like hormone therapy, it is surprising how many of these recommendations match time-tested Ayurvedic principles that have been practiced for thousands of years.
 Once again, we find ancient wisdom being proved by modern science.